shady-abdelaal/DS_Algorithms/Counting_Problems.md

-# Solving Counting Problems with Python
+# Solving Counting Problems with Python - Part 1

 In this tutorial, we are going to discuss some tips and tricks to solving counting problems with Python.
 Using the standard python data structures first, then using more advanced modules in a second part of the tutorial.